benschw/benschw.github.io/_drafts/puppet-with-openstack-heat.markdown

 	| 2e9e994c-d2f9-4232-82bd-752ccdff346c | ubuntuinst | SHUTOFF | None       | Shutdown    | net04=10.6.40.13              |
 	+--------------------------------------+------------+---------+------------+-------------+-------------------------------+

-	ssh ec2-user@10.6.150.16
+	$ chromium-browser 10.6.150.16

 Some notes...

-- When I ran through this example, there was no way to specify an admin_user with heat, so your ssh key will always be installed to `ec2-user`
+- When I ran through this example, there was no way to specify an admin_user with heat, so your ssh key will always be installed to `ec2-user`.
+This option seems to be available now, so if you're using a more recent version of Havana you may have better luck.
-- When you shell in, our user_data will likely still be being applied, so don't expect everything to be ready yet. `ps -ef` should give you some idea of how far along things are.
+- It takes a while to apply the user_data, so don't expect everything to be ready yet.
+Shelling in and running `ps -ef` should give you some idea of how far along things are.

-## Final Throughts
+## Final Thoughts

 Heat is pretty cool (and pretty rough around the edges) and I've only scratched the surface.
 Everything done here could basically be accomplished with `nova`; heat's real power isn't revealed until you start configuring multiple nodes with complex relationships.
-Maybe i'll get into that another time.
+Maybe I'll get into that another time.